dimachine/Shap4JSM/README.md

 # Shap4JSM

-This repository contain a demo code and data on Shapley values for JSM-method in terms of Concept Lattices (FCA) presented in the paper:
+This repository contains a demo code and data on Shapley values for JSM-method in terms of Concept Lattices (FCA) presented in the paper:

 * [Dmitry I. Ignatov, Léonard Kwuida: Interpretable Concept-Based Classification with Shapley Values.
 ICCS 2020: 90-102](https://doi.org/10.1007/978-3-030-57855-8_7).